DevOps-Nirvana/aws-helm-multi-deploy-nodocker/README.md

 # Kubernetes Helm Multi-Deploy

+> :warning: **This action requires a GitHub Actions runner with a number of dependencies installed.**
-> :warning: **This action's docker image is built at runtime.** Building takes ~1min in tests.
-For a pre-built version [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy-prebuilt).
+> For a pre-built docker-based action with all dependencies included [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy-prebuilt)
+> For a built-at-runtime docker-based action with all dependencies included [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy)

 This GitHub Action will deploy all Helm chart folders inside a 'deployment' folder in your repository root.
 Useful for deploying multiple services that are in separate charts.
 For example: